Math functions¶

 auto remainder(Quantity<U1, R1> q1, Quantity<U2, R2> q2);

-is the common type of R1
+of U1 and U2, and R is the common type of R1 and R2.

 -